Mathematical Formulation

 \(PF_h\)

-Production function from water inflows to energy
+Production function from water inflows to electricity

 kWh/m3

-Production function from energy to hydrogen
+Production function from electricity to hydrogen of an electrolyzer

-Production function from energy to heat
+Production function from H2 to heat of a boiler using H2

 \(\underline{I}^p_{\omega ne}, \overline{I}^p_{\omega ne}\)